andrico1234/personal-blog/content/blog/023-migrating-open-ui-site-from-gatsby-to-astro.md

 Let’s review our three guiding principles, and determine whether we hit them:

-**Those visiting the Open UI site deserve an excellent web experience**
+**Visitors to the Open UI site deserve an excellent web experience.**

 It’s very clear from the metrics above that we delivered on this.
 The page feels snappier, and we’re delivering much less JS to download and parse for our users.